A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Recent Performances

-- In last week's matchup with the Seahawks, Green caught four passes for 23 yards.
+- In last week's game against the Seahawks, Green recorded four catches for 23 yards.

-- Green's eight catches have gotten him 130 yards (43.3 per game) during his last three games.
-He was targeted 18 times.
+- During his last three games, Green has racked up 130 yards on eight catches, averaging 43.3 yards per game on 18 targets.

 Green's Arizona Teammates